erikeldridge/app-quality-cookbook/service/di.md

 # Modify the app to abstract config as a dependency

-Observe we need to deploy to change config
+Our feature switch configuration currently loads from a file bundled with our server.
+Because our deployed code is immutable, we need to re-deploy our server change configuration.

-To accomodate loading config from a dynamic source, abstract your configuration as a dependency.
+To accommodate loading configuration from a dynamic source, abstract your configuration as a dependency.

 This will also help us achieve a [hermetic server](http://googletesting.blogspot.com/2012/10/hermetic-servers.html).
+In development, we can load from a local file.
+In testing we can load a mock object, and in production we can fetch configuration from another service.

-We'll use Guice to manage our dependency injection for a few reasons:
+We'll use [Guice](https://github.com/google/guice) to manage our dependency injection for a few reasons:

 * it's very mature, so we can easily find documentation
-* we'll be using Dagger DI, which is an iteration on Guice for Android
+* we'll be using Dagger, which is an iteration on Guice, for Android
 * in the near future, we'll use Dagger 2 for client and server DI

-Guice defines a few basic concepts:
+Guice defines a few [basic concepts](https://github.com/google/guice/wiki/GettingStarted):

-* Modules define dependency providers
+* _Modules_ define dependency providers
-* Providers define a function that returns an instance of the dependency we want
+* _Providers_ define a function that returns an instance of the dependency we want
-* Injectors inject the dependencies defined by modules into classes
+* _Injectors_ inject the dependencies defined by modules into classes

 In terms of Jersey, we'll configure it to inject our configuration into our request handler.
 We can then inject different sources of configuration in our development, production, and test environments.
-For example, we could load from a static variable in development, a mock object in tests, and a remote service in production.

 First, define our module: